Cotopaxi Fuego Hooded Down Jacket

 |REI 650 Down Hoodie 2.0||$119||13 oz.||650-fill down||4.7 oz.||Unavail.|

 Cotopaxi’s Fuego has garnered serious popularity over the past couple of years for its well-balanced build, excellent fit, and fun styling.
 That said, our favorite down jacket on the market for years running has been Patagonia’s legendary Down Sweater, which still gets our vote over the Fuego for a few key reasons.
 Most importantly, the Patagonia has a noticeably cozier and softer feel both inside and out, and the single adjustment point at the hood helps considerably with both warmth and coverage.
-You pay slight weight and price penalties (15.1 oz. and $279 respectively), and we do love the interior drop-in pocket on the Cotopaxi (the Patagonia’s internal layout consists of just one zippered pocket that coverts to the stuff sack).
-But those are small concessions for the significant boost in comfort, and Patagonia now makes the jacket in a couple of fun multi-color patterns that rival Cotopaxi’s signature styling.
+You pay slight weight and price penalties (14.8 oz. and $329 respectively), but those are small concessions for the significant upgrades in overall comfort and build quality.

-Next up is Arc’teryx’s venerable Cerium LT Hoody, which is one of the most well-made and good-looking down jackets on the market.
-Right away, we’ll note that you do pay a steep premium for Arc’teryx products, and the Cerium costs a whopping $379.
-But for the price, you get a lightweight (10.8 oz.) and impressively built piece, including lofty and compressible 850-fill down, a silky interior and exterior, clean and attractive styling, and the addition of synthetic insulation in areas prone to getting wet.
-Given its more technical intentions, the Cerium has a thinner shell fabric (10D vs. the Cotopaxi’s 20D) and a more athletic fit, but those tradeoffs are par for the course for committed backcountry-goers.
+Next up is Arc’teryx’s venerable Cerium Hoody (formerly the Cerium LT), which is one of the most well-made and good-looking down jackets on the market.
+Right away, we’ll note that you do pay a steep premium for Arc’teryx products, and the Cerium costs a whopping $400.
+But for the price, you get a lightweight (11.8 oz.) and impressively built piece, including lofty and compressible 850-fill down, a silky interior and exterior, clean and attractive styling, and the addition of synthetic insulation in areas prone to getting wet.
+Given its more technical intentions, the Cerium has a thinner shell fabric (15D vs. the Cotopaxi’s 20D) and a more athletic fit, but those tradeoffs are par for the course for committed backcountry-goers.
 If you’re just looking for a down jacket to wear around town or casually, the Cotopaxi will get the job done for a lot less.

 Last but not least is a budget-friendly alternative to the Cotopaxi: REI Co-op’s 650 Down Hoodie 2.0.
 Like many REI products, the Down Hoodie is an excellent value at just $119, but you do make some notable compromises by spending less.
 These include lower-fill-power down (650-fill) that’s not as compressible or warm for its weight as the Fuego’s 800-fill, as well as a step down in warmth.
 The REI is arguably the more comfortable option with a softer lining, although we prefer the fit of the Cotopaxi, which is more flattering and less boxy than the Down Hoodie.
 But the value is hard to beat, and we think the REI checks all the right boxes for most casual users.